 The three-year weekend executive cohort program allows for a flexible learning environment with hybrid classes that meet Saturdays at NIU Naperville.
 You'll take two, eight-week courses during fall and spring terms.
 Summer classes will be in weekend or online format.

 Our Executive Weekend Ed.D. in Higher Education admits students for fall only.
-Completed applications with all supporting credentials are due no later than March 1.
+Completed applications with all supporting credentials (including letters of recommendation) are due no later than March 1.

 Our Ed.D.
 Executive Weekend cohort provides a sequenced program with coursework in areas of instruction, educational policy, administration and research to prepare both generalists and specialists in the field.
 Doctoral students in higher education prepare for leadership roles in a variety of higher education contexts including student affairs, academic affairs and other areas of higher education administration and college teaching.

 Our practice-based curriculum embeds the knowledge and skills needed for leadership positions.
 Coursework focuses on equity, social justice and applied research.
 The culminating project is a dissertation of practice that centers real-world challenges within higher education.